LLNL/RAJAPerf/docs/index.rst

   * **Variant** refers to implementations of Suite kernels that share the same implementation approach and programming model, such as *baseline OpenMP*, *RAJA OpenMP*, etc.
-  * **Tuning** refers to an implementation of kernels with a particular execution parameterization, such as GPU thread-block size 128, GPU thread-block size 256, etc.
+  * **Tuning** refers to execution of kernels with a particular execution parameterization, such as GPU thread-block size 128, 256, etc.

 The kernels in the Suite originate from various HPC benchmark suites and applications.
 For example, the "Stream" group contains kernels from the Babel Stream benchmark, the "Apps" group contains kernels extracted from real scientific computing applications, and so forth.
 Each kernel in the Suite appears in multiple RAJA and non-RAJA (i.e., *baseline*) variants that use parallel programming models supported by RAJA.
-Some kernels have multiple tunings of a variant to explore the performance implications of options that a programming model supports.
+Some kernels support multiple tunings of a variant to explore the performance implications of options that a programming model supports.